coldbox-modules/cbsecurity/readme.md

 			"invalidAuthenticationEvent"    : "main.index",
 			// Global override event when invalid access is detected, instead of each rule declaring one.
 			"invalidAuthorizationEvent"     : "main.index",
+			// Default invalid action: override or redirect or block when invalid access is detected, default is to redirect "defaultAuthenticationAction"    : "block",
-			// Default invalid action: override or redirect when invalid access is detected, default is to redirect "defaultAuthorizationAction"    : "redirect",
+			// Default invalid action: override or redirect or block when invalid access is detected, default is to redirect "defaultAuthorizationAction"    : "redirect",
 			// The global security rules as inline
         	"rules"                         : [